ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 Constant properties can be given as keyword arguments.

 * **Parameters:**
-  - props: A dictionary or tuple of two dictionaries defining the data
+  - props: A dictionary or tuple of two dictionaries defining the data.
 * **Examples:**
   ```pycon
   >>> m = db._active_model()